Ddhruv-IOT/Python-Image-Processing/Camera_Input/README.md

 # Overview
-Taking input from camera can be very helpful in object detection, face recog., etc.
+Taking input from camera can be very helpful in object detection and other things.

+# Camera_Input:
-Showing how to take input from camera using python Applying certain operations on it and giving the output
+- Shows how to take input from camera ( default, external, IP cam )
+- Adding output to Tkinter Window for GUI development purposes.